Medical Emergencies in the Dental Setting

 - Prepare your team to recognize signs of urgent/emergent situations.
 Ensure that each employee has the appropriate level of training in life support and pharmacology of anxiolytics and sedatives.

 - Develop written protocols for handling emergencies of all types.
+Include the protocols in new staff orientation and review them annually with all staff members.

-- Practice pre-procedure briefings with all involved, including the patient.
+- Practice preprocedure briefings with all involved, including the patient.